-Nonformulary medications may be considered for exception when formulary medications are not appropriate for a particular Member or have proven ineffective.
-Requests for formulary exceptions should be submitted using Prior Authorization/Medication Exception Request form.
+Non-formulary medications may be considered for exception when formulary medications are not appropriate for a particular Member or have proven ineffective.
+Requests for formulary exceptions should be submitted using a PA form.
 Clinical evidence must be provided and is taken into account when evaluating the request to determine medical necessity.
 The use of manufacturer's samples of Non-Formulary or "Prior Authorization Required" medications does not override Formulary requirements.